Progressive Discipline Policy: Everything You Need to Know

 There are many benefits of having a progressive discipline policy.
 Some of the benefits include the following:

 - They provide legal documentation of an employer's hiring, firing, and promotion procedures.

 - They lay out an employer's expectations for an employee's steps to correct problems.

 - They can help employees feel confident that they won't be fired for any small mistakes they might make.

 - They can give an employer insight into areas in which certain employees might need help.

 - They can assure an employer that they terminate an employee properly.

 If you would like more information on any of the aspects of a progressive discipline policy, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.